Callender23/Software_Development_1/README.md

     occurening words from descending order.

 ## JDBC support added
-    JDBC support was added to the word occurence application. word occurence now reads and stores frequency of words in a local database in MySQL.
+    JDBC support was added to the word occurence application.
+Word occurence now reads and stores frequency of words in a local database in MySQL.
     Program has the addition of two added methods which are getConnection which allows connection of MySQL database and getData which display a query command of the top 20 most reoccuring words from a given URL input.